-We filed a registration statement on Form S-1, which was declared effective on August 29, 2011, to register 15,340,361 shares of our common stock, including (i) up to 3,600,000 shares of our common stock for Gemini issuable on conversion and 1,800,000 shares of our common stock issuable upon exercise of a warrant issued to Gemini and (ii) up to 1,200,000 shares of our common stock for Ascendiant issuable on conversion and 792,000 shares of our common stock issuable upon exercise of a warrant issued to Ascendiant.
-Since the effective date of the registration statement, 2,930,777 shares of our common stock have been issued thus far to Gemini on conversion of a portion of the convertible debentures.
+The Company filed a registration statement on Form S-1, which was declared effective on August 29, 2011, to register 15,340,361 shares of its common stock, including (i) up to 5,400,000 shares of our common stock for Gemini issuable on conversion and the exercise of a warrant issued to Gemini and (ii) up to 1,992,000 shares of our common stock for Ascendiant issuable on conversion of debt and the exercise of a warrant issued to Ascendiant.
+From the effective date of the registration statement through June 30, 2012, 5,365,605 shares of the Company's common stock have been issued to Gemini upon conversion of \$225,000 of the convertible debentures and interest of \$12,664 at an average of \$0.044 per share.

-The conversion of the convertible notes payable and the related warrants will likely require the Company to file an additional registration statement and will likely result in a dilution of the value of the our common shares for all shareholders.
+The conversion of the convertible notes payable and the related warrants will likely result in a substantial dilution of the value of the common shares for all shareholders.

 The Agreement may be terminated by the Investors under certain conditions.
 The Agreement also contains certain representations and warranties of Visualant and the Investors, including customary investment-related representations provided by the Investors, as well as acknowledgements by the Investors that it has reviewed certain disclosures of the Company (including the periodic reports that the Company has filed with the SEC) and that the Company's issuance of the shares has not been registered with the SEC or qualified under any state securities laws.
-We provided customary representations regarding, among other things, its organization, capital structure, subsidiaries, disclosure reports, absence of certain legal or governmental proceedings, financial statements, tax matters, insurance matters, real property and other assets, and compliance with applicable laws and regulations.
+The Company provided customary representations regarding, among other things, its organization, capital structure, subsidiaries, disclosure reports, absence of certain legal or governmental proceedings, financial statements, tax matters, insurance matters, real property and other assets, and compliance with applicable laws and regulations.
 The Investor's representations and warranties are qualified in their entirety (to the extent applicable) by the Company's disclosures in the reports it files with the SEC.
-We also delivered confidential disclosure schedules qualifying certain of its representations and warranties in connection with executing and delivering the Agreement.
+The Company also delivered confidential disclosure schedules qualifying certain of its representations and warranties in connection with executing and delivering the Agreement.